apollographql/specs-core/core.spec.md

 Documents MUST include a definition for the {@core} directive.
 The provided definition must be *compatible* with the definition above, but may:
 - **Omit arguments** if they are never used in the document,
-- **Omit locations** where the directive never occurs,
 - **Introduce new arguments.** New arguments MUST be prefixed, e.g. `example__extensionArgument: Bool`.
-The prefix MUST be the name of a feature referenced with this or another {@core} directive within the document.
+The prefix MUST be the name of a feature in the document.

 ###! feature: String!